Accelerating Fault-Tolerant Quantum Computation with Good qLDPC Codes: Scheme

 For each sub-layer of logical operations, at most $M$ copies of distilled $T$-gate magic states are required.
 The preparation of these states proceeds in two stages.
 In the first stage, we prepare $O(M)$ copies of noisy magic states on distance-$d_S$ surface-code blocks, which are subsequently transferred to memory-code blocks---each copy is transferred from a surface-code block to the first logical qubit of a memory-code block.
 The noisy-state preparation circuit requires $O(Mk)$ physical qubits and has a depth of $O(1)$, while the necessary resource states are generated in the resource-state factory with a time overhead of $O(d_S^3)$.
 In the second stage, we distill the noisy magic states.
 Using a constant-overhead distillation protocol~\cite{Nguyen2024}, we can obtain $M$ copies of distilled magic states from the noisy inputs.
 The distillation stage incurs a time overhead of $O(d^{o(1)} d_S^3)$, where $d^{o(1)}$ originates from the distillation circuit, and the $d_S^3$ factor arises from the resource-state generation.

-Based on the above analysis, the total time overhead for each sub-layer is $O(d^{o(1)}d_S^3)$, resulting in a time overhead of $O(kd^{o(1)}d_S^3) = O(d^{a+o(1)})$ for an entire layer.
-Note that $d_S = \mathrm{polylog}(d)$.
+Based on the above analysis, the total time overhead for each sub-layer is $O(d^{o(1)}d_S^3)$ {(the $d^{o(1)}$ factor originates from the magic state distillation protocol~\cite{Nguyen2024}; see Theorem~\ref{the:constantmagic})}, resulting in a time overhead of $O(kd^{o(1)}d_S^3) = O(d^{a+o(1)})$ for an entire layer.
+Note that $d_S = \mathrm{polylog}(d)$ {(an explicit analytical expression for $d_S$ is provided in Appendix~\ref{app:SC_overhead})}.
 In addition to executing logical operations, the computation also requires the preparation of $S$-gate magic states and the initialization of data memory-code blocks prior to computation.
 These tasks can be completed in time $O(kd_S^3)$---the same order as that of an operation layer---given $O(Mk)$ physical qubits.
 A detailed analysis is provided in Appendix~\ref{app:cost}.